Implementing the NAMUR Open Architecture (NOA)

 [ Cross Post from Authors Blog ]

-Are you wondering what is the best architecture for deploying the Digital Operational (DOI) required for Industrie 4.0 and Digital Transformation (DX) of how the plant is run and maintained?
+Are you wondering what is the best architecture for deploying the Digital Operational Infrastructure (DOI) required for Industrie 4.0 and Digital Transformation (DX) of how the plant is run and maintained?
 The good news is that the NAMUR user group has defined the best practice standard for this second layer of automation known as the NAMUR Open Architecture (NOA).
 Many plants have already successfully implemented systems modelled based on this architecture.
 I am receiving questions on how to implement NOA daily.
 So how can you digitally transform using the concepts of the NOA in your plant?
 Here are my personal thoughts based on several presentations and videos found on the Internet:

 Digital Transformation (DX) with Industrie 4.0